Best USB Microphones for Vocals and Basic Recording

 Snowball mic is hugely popular among people who do podcasts and talk-shows on an amateur level, and as such gives you somewhat of an idea whether it fits your needs or not.
 The sound you get from it is arguably very close to the previous mic listed here and will hardly be the factor to influence your decision.
 It all comes down to convenience and whether you think the mic is pretty or not (I tend to agree with the latter).

 But those personal preferences aside, it’s hard to deny the fact that the Snowball mic got so many things right.
 It’s awfully convenient and beginner friendly, it comes with everything you’ll need to set it up within minutes, and it’s one of the few mics that focuses on user customization – meaning you can actually choose the color of the mics to fit your preferences.

-Summary: If one of our less tech-savvy friends asked us for a advice about buying a mic that they could use for Skype calls and maybe even to record some of their music, we would probably recommend them this one.
-Whether you see that as us complimenting this mic or not, should be a clue by itself on whether Snowball is a right fit for you.
-Also, this mic works best if you have it right next to your face, so avoid buying it if you plan to use it for talking to your friends while gaming as it will pick up a lot of background noise.
+In Short – If one of my less tech-savvy friends asked me for advice about buying a mic that they could use for Skype calls and maybe even to record some of their music, I would probably recommend them this one.
+Whether you see that as me praising it or not, should be a clue by itself on whether Snowball is a right fit for you.
+Also, as noted, this mic works best if you have it right next to your face, so avoid buying it if you plan to use it for talking to your friends while gaming as it will pick up a lot of background noise.
 It’s pretty good for recording stuff like vocals though.